peribeir/homeassistant-rademacher/README.md

 ### **Scenes are now supported since version 2.1.0** ###

 Scenes will be automatically added as Home Assistant Scenes with "Homepilot" prefix.
-These scenes can be activated as any other Home Assistant Scene but cannot be edited.
+These scenes can be executed as any other Home Assistant Scene but cannot be edited.

 # Installation